Rhino & Elephant Conservation Volunteering

 A history of rhino conservation

-Imireβs current strategy is for their rhino, excepting a core breeding herd, to be released into a community-supported, second stage, free-roaming wilderness area within Imireβs boundaries.
-This allows the rhino to become less habituated, without daily interactions and supplement feeding.
 Armed guards remain with the rhino, but at a distance.
-In this way Imire can ensure their rhinos are safe from birth, until such a time when they are able to confidently release rhino back into their wild habitats, in Zimbabweβs National Parks.
+In this way Imire can ensure their rhinos are safe from birth, until such a time when they are able to confidently release rhino back into their wild habitats, in Zimbabwe’s National Parks.

 Other wildlife

-There is also a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabweβs National Animal.
+There is also a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabwe’s National Animal.
 Imire is also home to a wide variety of birds, reptiles and snakes.

 Volunteer reviews